shl012345/6m-data-1.7-intro-pandas/pre-class.md

 ## **❓ Pre-Class Questions to Consider**

 1. Why might we want to label our data (using an Index) instead of just using numbered positions (0, 1, 2)?
+   Ans: For easy retrieval by index
-2. If a DataFrame is a collection of Series, what happens if we extract just one column from a DataFrame?
+3. If a DataFrame is a collection of Series, what happens if we extract just one column from a DataFrame?
+   Ans: Equivalent to extracing the values of a field from a table